juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 ### Index-based Definitions

-When a serialization definition also implements the `IIndexSerializationDefinition` interface, it states that it supports index-based datastructures such arrays and lists.
+When a serialization definition also implements the `IIndexSerializationDefinition` interface, it states that it supports index-based data structures such arrays and lists.

 This interface requires two attributes to be defined to aid the framework in processing custom objects:

-* The _index-based class marking_ attribute that states that an object wishes to be processed as an index-based datastructure, and
+* The _index-based class marking_ attribute that states that an object wishes to be processed as an index-based data structure, and
 * The _index-based field marking_ attribute that is to be placed over the fields that need to be processed of that class.

-For example, the serialization definition used by the [JSON][Json] framework has support for index-based datastructures and has defined the `JsonArray` and `JsonIndex` attributes to process custom objects to array-like objects:
+For example, the serialization definition used by the [JSON][Json] framework has support for index-based data structures and has defined the `JsonArray` and `JsonIndex` attributes to process custom objects to array-like objects:

 ```cs
 [JsonArray]